danielguajardok/Backbone.fetchCache/README.md

 Fetch Cache is a plug and play extension for Backbone Collections that let your application access cached content of a URL until the TTL is expired.

 This project is based con Backbone dualStorage.
 All requests are stored in localStorage for off-line access.
-This plugin use it for caching, keeping cached-content updated even wen you create update, or delete models of a collection.
+This plugin use it for caching, keeping cached-content updated even when you create update, or delete models of a collection.
 For more information on using dualStorage plugin, please refer to https://github.com/lucian1900/Backbone.dualStorage.

 Fetch Cache Usage
 -----